Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

-\\ The last assumption, follows directly from the \emph{Cosmological No-Hair conjecture} \cite{NoHair}, which states that any Universe with a non-positive spatial curvature and positive cosmological constant, asymptotically evolves towards the De Sitter flat and homogenous universe.\\ By assuming that the effects of the curvature function $K^2 (r)$, introduced in \ref{eq:equation4.8}, appears to be negligible in respect to the effects of cosmic accelleration arisen due to the cosmological constant term $\Lambda$, the observable inhomogeneity profile contained in $a_{p}(r,t)$ must asimptotically tend to $0$ for a late stage universe.\\ Even though the gravitational entropy of our Universe should increase in function of time as a consequence of its long range interaction, such thing may be observed only by looking our universe in particular critical points where \emph{Large Scale Structures} are situated, hence considering that our $K^2(r)$ only contains an average information of the inhomogeneity state, without describing any critic point of our observable universe, the last assumption is valid.\\ Once the scale factor $a(r,t)$ has been defined, following the relation \ref{eq:equation5.1}, how scale factors $a_{0}(t)$ and $a_{p}(r,t)$ evolves may be obtained using equation \ref{eq:equation4.10b}, getting the following $2$ equations : \\
+De facto, the \emph{Cosmological No-Hair conjecture} \cite{Bolejko:2017yqk} states that any Universe with a non-positive spatial curvature and positive cosmological constant (which are indeed verified in our cases), asymptotically evolves towards the De Sitter flat and homogenous universe.
+By assuming that the effects of the curvature function $K^2 (r)$, introduced in \eqref{eq:equation4.8}, appear to be negligible in respect to the effects of cosmic accelleration arisen due to the cosmological constant term $\Lambda$, the observable inhomogeneity profile contained in $a_{p}(r,t)$ must asymptotically tend to $0$ for a late stage universe.
+Even though the gravitational entropy of our Universe should increase in function of time as a consequence of its long range interaction, such thing may be observed only by looking at our universe in particular critical points where \emph{Large Scale Structures} are situated, hence considering that our $K^2(r)$ only contains average information of the inhomogeneity state, without describing any critical point of our observable universe, the last assumption is valid.